About Moving Mountains Foundation

 Meet our Interim Executive Director!

 Bridget received a Master of Science in Speech-Language Pathology, her BA in Communicative Disorders, and a minor in Psychology at the University of Montana.
 Bridget has a passion for working with and for the underserved populations in Montana, including on The Flathead Reservation.
 When Bridget isn't working, she spends time with her kids, dogs, and garden.

 Fax: (406) 797-5008

-President of the Moving Mountains foundation.
-Laura is the owner of Eat.Move.Grow LLC as well as co-owner of Moving Mountains Therapy Center.
+President of the Moving Mountains Foundation.
+Laura is the owner of Eat.Move.Grow LLC as well as Co-Owner of Moving Mountains Therapy Center and the Co-Founder of the Foundation.
 She is a University of Montana alumni with a degree in psychology.
 She also has a doctorate in Occupational Therapy from Pacific University and has ATP certifications.